wp-plugins/wp-sponsorship/README.txt

 = I keep Getting a “URL Mismatch” when using the Import Gmail button.
 What is wrong? =

 This error happens when the url on the Google project page does not match the link in the “Google Config” page.
 I got this error when testing and it seemed that the “/” at the end of the URL had an effect.
 Make sure either both do not have it, or both have it.

+== Screenshots ==

+1. This is what the pre-built template looks like.
+If you prefer to build your own template, download version 1.0.0. `/assets/email_template.png`